mtsmn/IoT/GA_information_management/ga_im_index_scenario.md

 name	|	Provide a name for the logical interface that you are creating. schemaId	|	The identifier created for the logical interface schema resource.

+You can optionally specify a meaningful alias name for your logical interface.
+The alias can be referenced in the API call or topic string subscription that is used to retrieve the state of a device, instead of using the auto-generated logical interface identifier.

+**Note:** The alias name must be 1 - 36 characters long and can include alphanumeric, hypen, period, underscore characters.
+The alias name cannot be a 24 character hex string.

 For more details, see the [{{site.data.keyword.iot_short_notm}} HTTP REST API](https://docs.internetofthings.ibmcloud.com/apis/swagger/v0002/state-mgmt.html#!/Logical_Interfaces) documentation.